leopro/trip-planner/README.md

 - Trade-off: removed InternalIdentity value object
 - Fix: Date::input should be a DateTime
 - Trade-off: we need a custom Event Dispatcher
+- Trade-off: getters on commands, for integration with form

 Application
 ========================